Skip to main content

 • Basic uptime guarantees (typically 99.9%)

-• Server-level security (firewall, DDoS protection)
+• Server-level security (firewall, denial-of-service protection)

 That's it.
 The hosting bill keeps your website online.
 It doesn't keep the application working.